UmerCodez/DroidPad/README.md

    <img src="https://github.com/user-attachments/assets/62e69eb3-86ed-4cf0-83fa-0b1091f3da38" width="240" height="426"/>
    <img src="https://github.com/user-attachments/assets/061a8e4a-dc08-4ba4-87ff-9d609ec75ede" width="240" height="426"/>

-## **Reading Interactions at the Server Side**
+## **Reading Interactions**
 When users interact with the control pad, JSON-formatted messages are generated based on the type of component used.
-These JSON messages enable servers to understand and process interactions sent from the control pad.
+These JSON messages enable receivers to understand and process interactions sent from the control pad.
 Below are the formats and details for each interaction:

 ---